-Councillor Hebb introduced the motion, and in doing so, explained that this Motion had gone to Corporate Overview and Scrutiny last month to identify a definition of fairness in terms of the fairness commission.
+Councillor Hebb introduced the motion, and in doing so, explained that this Motion had gone to Corporate Overview and Scrutiny last month to identify a definition of fares.

 Councillor Hebb confirmed that this scheme had not been extended into other areas of the borough and that it should be consistent throughout the borough, for all to reap the benefits.